q3769/conseq4j/README.md

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService

-In this API style, sequence keys are used to sommon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+In this API style, sequence keys are used to summon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 The same sequence key always gets back the same executor from the API, no matter when or how many times the executor is summoned.
 All tasks submitted to that executor, no matter when or how many, are considered part of